jquery/jquery-migrate/warnings.md

 ### JQMIGRATE: JSON-to-JSONP auto-promotion is deprecated

-**Cause:** `jQuery.ajax` calls with `dataType: 'json'` with a provided callback are automatically converted by jQuery to JSONP requests unless one also specified `jsonp: false`.
-Auto-promoting JSON requests to JSONP ones introduces a security risk as the developer may be unaware they're not just downloading data but executing code from a remote domain.
-This auto-promoting behavior is deprecated and will be gone in jQuery 4.0.0.
+**Cause:** `jQuery.ajax` calls with `dataType: 'json'` with a provided callback are automatically converted by jQuery to JSONP requests unless the options also specify `jsonp: false`.
+Auto-promoting JSON requests to JSONP introduces a security risk as the developer may be unaware they're not just downloading data but executing code from a remote domain.
+This auto-promoting behavior is deprecated and will be removed in jQuery 4.0.0.

 **Solution:** To trigger a JSONP request, specify the `dataType: "jsonp"` option.